gatewayd-io/docs/getting-started/installation.md

 unzip gatewayd-windows-amd64-{% github_latest_release gatewayd-io/gatewayd %}.zip -d gatewayd
 ```

+{: .note }
+> Note that the above commands download the latest release of GatewayD for `amd64` architecture.
+To download the latest (or a specific) release of GatewayD for `arm64` architecture, replace `amd64` with `arm64` in the above commands and replace the version number in the URL with the desired version number.
+It is always recommended to use the latest release of GatewayD and its plugins.

 ### APT and RPM packages

 Alternatively, GatewayD is available as APT and RPM packages for Linux distributions.
 These packages include the `gatewayd` binary and the default global and plugins configuration files.
 The `gatewayd` binary will be installed in `/usr/bin/gatewayd` and the configuration files will be installed in `/etc` as `/etc/gatewayd.yaml` and `/etc/gatewayd_plugins.yaml`.